obi1kenobi/trustfall/docs/docs/language_reference/schema/index.md

 }
 ```

-Here we've split properties and edges and used non-doc comments such as `# own properties`
+For readability, here we've split properties and edges using non-doc comments such as `# own edges`.

-to signal this.
-Also, as a user can make multiple posts and follow multiple people the type
+As a user can make multiple posts and follow multiple people, the type
 of both edges is a list.
 Posts is a list of non-null post objects with the type `[Post!]` and
 follows is similar a list of non-null users `[User!]`.

-Applying a similar change to Post we now add an edge for the author of the post, a single non-null
+Applying a similar change to `Post` we now add an edge for the author of the post, a single non-null
-User.
+`User`.

 ```graphql
 """